Top Mistakes When Leading a Remotely Working Team

 Remote managers need to put extra effort into communicating with their team, even on the simplest of things.
 This means finding new tools for keeping in touch, as email alone will not suffice.
 Chat tools like Slack are invaluable to remote teams, and conference calls are a great way to stay in touch.
 One of the serious mistakes most managers make is not to include other team members in important negotiations, but it is important to make sure that all employees are well informed about the company’s current processes.

 We are social beings, and when we feel isolated from each other, we may feel lonely or hopeless.
 The Gallup organization found that 21% of people working from home say “loneliness” is the biggest struggle they face.

 Therefore, the leader needs to do everything possible to create a sense of community, even when working from home.
 Take the time to think about how you and your team can stay in touch and communicate with each other comfortably.
 Each team is different, so discovering the right method may require experimentation.

-Here are some tips for creating a good remote team’s management:
+Here are some tips for creating remote team’s management:

 - determine what working hours will or will not be mandatory, depending on the objectives of each quarter;

 - explain how employees should classify sick leave;

 - provide honest feedback on what works and what doesn’t;

 Talk to employees about your strategic goals and deadlines, and try to repeat the rhythm of the office day that everyone is used to.
 It is important not to risk burning your employees by setting unrealistic expectations but instead giving time for adaptation.
 You can also successfully run a remote command by avoiding the mistakes described above.
 Read more: Best Practices on How to Engage Small Work Teams